and0125/nextjs-ecommerce-2025/__dev-notes__/section1 and 2.md

 ## Setup Project and Deps

--basic setup to start the project
+- basic setup to start the project
+- cleaned up home page
+- removed geist and mono for inter font
+- added a new `globals.css` and `favicon.ico` files to `app` dir and some other assets from resources zip -